ethereum/ethereum-org/views/content/dao.md

 #### Add a simple proposal: send ether

 Now let's add the first proposal to the contract.
-On the function picker, select **New proposal**.
+On the function picker, select **New Proposal**.

-For "beneficiary" add the address of someone you want to send ether to, then put how many ethers you want on the "etherAmount" (must be an integer) and finally some text describing the reason you want to do this.
-Leave transactionByteCode blank for now.
+For "beneficiary" add the address of someone you want to send ether to, and put how much you want to send in the box marked "Wei Amount."
+Wei is the smallest unit of ether, equal to 10^-18 ether, and must always be given as an integer.
+For example, if you want to send 1 ether, enter 1000000000000000000 (that's 18 zeroes).
+Finally, add some text describing the reason you want to do this.
+Leave "Transaction bytecode" blank for now.
 Click execute and type your password.
 After a few seconds the numProposals will increase to 1 and the first proposal, number 0, will appear on the left column.
 As you add more proposals, you can see any of them by simply putting the proposal number on the "proposals" field and you can read all about it.

 Voting on a proposal is also very simple.
-Choose "vote" on the function picker.
-Type the proposal Number on the first box and check the "Yes" box if you agree with it (or leave it blank to vote against it).
+Choose "Vote" on the function picker.
+Type the proposal Number in the first box and check the "Yes" box if you agree with it (or leave it blank to vote against it).
 Click "**execute**" to send your vote.

 ![Add new proposal](/images/tutorial/dao-add-proposal.png)